 For furnished properties, the market expectation is the tenant pays 10% of the annual rent or 1-month rent for refundable security deposit.
 This deposit is held by Landlord for the duration of the lease and refundable only at the time of vacating.

 Enlisting the services of a commercial property broker increases the chance of selling or renting your property out quickly.
-This is a specialized segment of the business and the broker should not only have thorough knowledge of your property in order to fully promote and market but potentially could have waiting customers or have access to potential clients to purchase or lease your property.
+This is a specialized segment of the business and the broker should not only have a thorough knowledge of your property in order to fully promote and market but potentially could have waiting customers or have access to potential clients to purchase or lease your property.

 The laws regarding rent increases apply to both residential and commercial landlords with property in Dubai.
-The one main difference is that a commercial lease is likely to be negotiated for 2-5 year term and whereas a residential lease is generally for 12 months.
+The one main difference is that a commercial lease is likely to be negotiated for a 2-5 year term and whereas a residential lease is generally for 12 months.

 Every business of every category must have a license to trade in Dubai.
 There are three categories of licenses Commercial, Professional and Industrial depending on your business activity.